Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Person Anomaly Benchmark

 \subsection{Real-world Test Data Collection}

-We build our test benchmark from real-world videos to align with the practical applications.
-The OOPS! video~\cite{epstein2020oops} is chosen for its real-world recording, varied actions, and diverse scenes.
+To establish a practical evaluation benchmark, we construct our test set using real-world videos from OOPS!~\cite{epstein2020oops}.

 \textbf{Anomaly and Anomaly Image Extraction.} OOPS! videos come with timestamps indicating when an anomaly or unintentional action begins.
 This means that the content before the timestamp depicts normal behavior, while the content after the timestamp shows anomaly behavior.
-We extract middle frames from the video segments before and after the timestamps as pedestrian normal and anomaly images, respectively.
-The extracted normal and anomaly image pairs face the following issues: \begin{itemize} \item Noise images, \ie, images that do not contain people or where people occupy a small proportion of the image area.
-To address this issue, we use OpenPose~\cite{cao2017realtime} to detect human key points and eliminate undesired images. \item Subtle discrepancy between image pairs.
-To overcome this weakness, we use ResNet-50~\cite{he2016deep} to extract features from the images and calculate the cosine similarity between normal and anomaly images, filtering out pairs with a similarity greater than $0.95$. \item False anomaly images, \ie, behaviors in anomaly images are normal.
+We extract middle frames from the video segments before and after the timestamps as pedestrian normal and anomaly images, respectively, and still face the following issues: \begin{itemize} \item Noise images, \ie, images that do not contain people or where people occupy a small proportion of the image area.
+To address this issue, we deploy OpenPose~\cite{cao2017realtime} to detect human key points and eliminate undesired images. \item Duplicated images or images with subtle discrepancy.
+To overcome such noise, we apply ResNet-50~\cite{he2016deep} to extract features from the images and calculate the cosine similarity between normal and anomaly images, filtering out pairs with a similarity greater than $0.95$. \item {False-positive} anomaly images, \ie, behaviors in anomaly images are normal.
 For this problem, we conduct manual verification by three professionals with advanced education in computer science, retaining only those image pairs of certain normal and anomaly behaviors.
-Through the aforementioned steps, we obtain $989$ high-quality image pairs ($1,978$ pedestrian images), which are designated as the normal and anomaly image pairs for the test set. \end{itemize}
+Through the aforementioned steps, we obtain $989$ high-quality image pairs ($1,978$ pedestrian images), which are designated as {1:1} normal and anomaly image pairs for the test set. \end{itemize}